Skip to Content

 How to visit Canada on a budget

-Canada can be an expensive place to visit but there are plenty of ways you can explore the country on a budget.
+Canada can be an expensive place to visit but there are plenty of ways you can explore the country on a budget, so use these as you plan a trip to Canada.

 • Limit your stay in big cities – there are plenty of cities in Canada but prices in cities like Toronto and Vancouver can be high.
 But also check the nearby small towns, especially when visiting the national parks.